.:. 10 Corso Como

-A few steps from Piazza Duomo towards Piazza Cordusio.
 The shop caters for those who love velvet and made-to-measure (but not only) clothing.
 It has exclusive sale of the Visconti di Modrone velvet, the finest in Europe, of which Guenzati stocks the entire range of thirty colors.
 And also a wide array of hats, scarves, ties, socks and the "root umbrellas".

 .:.
 Libero Milano